zacanger/niddesa/text/generated-translations/mahaniddesa/07-sinhala-google.md

 Especially the great, the foremost, the noble.
 "It simply came to our notice then Does not think.
 Is not interested in the behavior of the body at rest.
 Dimensions Does not.
 Does not try, does not harden.
 One dimension of it Does not produce.
 It does not take hardness, that is.
-"He is absolutely Nirvana In the encounter "means he is near the nearness of Nirvana That is.
+"He is absolutely Nibbana In the encounter "means he is near the nearness of Nibbana That is.

 [Msdiv 58] (# msdiv58) {# msdiv58 .ref .msdiv} (7 - 10)